koush/AndroidAsync/README.md

 http request library built on top of AndroidAsync called [Ion](https://github.com/koush/ion).
 The normal Android will probably be more interested in that.

-But if you're looking for a raw Socket, HTTP, WebSocket, and Socket.IO library for Android, this is it.
+But if you're looking for a raw Socket, HTTP client/server, WebSocket, and Socket.IO library for Android, this is it.

 ### Download